 One of my friends was a camp counselor as a teenager.
 One evening at a campsite, when she was the lone staff member overseeing a dozen young girls, she couldn’t keep the fire going to cook the meal.
 So she gave up and sent the girls to bed early with candy bars.
 The next day, feeling ashamed, she went to her supervisor to explain, expecting to be fired for being a failure, especially for handing out junk food.
 Instead, he said, “What a wonderful story!
 You’ll tell that story the rest of your life!”
 And then he added, “When those things happen, you just have to like yourself anyway.”

 The question to ask ourselves is: “What am I telling myself about myself?”
-We all have the ability to replace negative statements with healthy ones.
-And since we believe everything we tell ourselves, we should definitely tell ourselves whatever confirms our value, and nothing that doesn’t.
-Positive selftalk is not just motivational affirmations stuck on the bathroom mirror.
-It’s a healthy lifestyle that shows we care about ourselves 24/7, by deliberately choosing which aspect of our selftalk we’ll allow the most broadcasting time today!
+We all have the ability to replace negative thoughts with healthy ones.
+And since we believe everything we tell ourselves, we need to tell ourselves what confirms our value, and nothing that doesn’t.

 Come follow me on Instagram!